lamystere/endless-orgasm-machine/README.md

 ### To-do priority
+- ability to connect directly to Lovense vibes, etc. from GUI
 - do canvas drawing to offscreen element for efficiency
+- audio buzzer for cooldown!
+- add a config save button so setting changes aren't immediately permanent
 - finish integrated screen support / ip display
 - Is pressure multiplier working as intended?
+- add build walkthrough to docs and more examples, pinouts and schematics
+- ui and websockets using same endpoint if possible
+- add X axis on chart (seconds)
+- chart glitch on left side at startup
+- make motor pin selection more intuitive
 - Put some effort into UI styling
+- disable internal motor control option?
 - LED and encoder options?
 (Blink until connected)
-- Running average math seems off
-- ability to connect directly to Lovense vibes, etc. from GUI
 - Implement patterns?
 That's a biggie
-- ui and websockets using same endpoint if possible
-- add X axis on chart (seconds)
-- chart glitch on left side at startup
-- make motor pin selection more intuitive
-- add build walkthrough to docs and more examples, pinouts and schematics
-- disable internal motor control option?
-- browscap to hide wss or bluetooth
-- config button offscreen in phone view
-- start with realtime view, chart optional
+- Running average math seems off

 ### Notable differences from Edge-o-matic
 - Not tied to specific hardware!